This post may contain affiliate links.

 The North Face got us covered this winter with another iconic puffer jacket available on Revolve!
 Its polished lines and refined black color will make even the minimalist lovers rejoice.
 You’ll want to wear it with everything.

 12. Go Bold or Go Home

 Since puffer jackets are often synonymous with ski jackets, we selected two of the trendiest ski puffer jackets of the season as our list’s last two proposals.
 The first one is Vetement’s most extravagant creation, which you can easily find at Net-a-Porter.
 Rock any ski slope (as well as street) with one of the puffiest, coziest and coolest puffer jackets around!

-Last but not least, our favorite ski puffer jacket is Topshop’s snow-approved jacket in white, green and blue, the shell-like structure of which just adds the right amount of glamour to the label’s fiercest example of high-end streetwear.
-You can find it both in stores and online on Topshop.com!
+Last but not least, our favorite pink puffer jacket is Champion’s glossy jacket in baby pink, the minimalist straight structure of which and the logo strips just add the right amount of interest to the label’s cutest example of high-end streetwear.
+You can find it online on Farfetch!

 A puffer or down jacket is a jacket made of geese or ducks feathers, also known as down, which is extremely lightweight, yet protective and warm.
 Some puffer jackets don’t feature down, but a synthetic insulation, which makes them slightly heavier and less breathable.